hhsong1121/ThorAI/README.md

 This repository ships **demo mode only**.
 Training scripts, fine-tuned weights, vector databases, and copyrighted guideline PDFs are **not** included.

+5 open-source dataset were used (ChestX-ray8, Chexpert, MIMIC-CXR-JPG, Padchest and VinDr-CXR).
+No data was exposed to the third-party cloud API, and all data was permanently deleted after fine-tuning.

 ## Architecture

 ```mermaid